robocomp/robocomp/.github/ISSUE_TEMPLATE/first_issue.md

+---
+name: Newcomer Issue
+about: Create a report for changes that any newcomer can resolve.
+title: "[Newcomers issue] "
+labels: first-timer-only
+assignees: ''

+---
 ### Describe the bug

 A clear and concise description of what the bug is.

 ### Instructions
-This is a ``first-timer-ony`` issue. **So the people who have not contributed to robocomp's codebase before, or people who have not contributed to open source before can take this up.**
+This is a ``first-timer-only`` issue. **So the people who have not contributed to robocomp's codebase before, or people who have not contributed to open source before can take this up.**

 If you have contributed before, **consider leaving this PR for someone new** :)